sipostudent/Bug-Issue-Tracker/README.md

 - I received inspiration for this project from performing various Google Image search, which led me to various issue-tracker applications, but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.

 - Special thanks to fellow Code Institute colleague [Anna Greaves](https://github.com/AJGreaves) for assistance with a bespoke media query which was utilised  to improve the responsiveness of the application.
+[Sean Murphy](https://github.com/nazarja) for breaking down complex Django framework concepts and being a guide in the reconfiguration of file structure which was necessary for successful  Heroku deployment.
+Last but not least, [Simen Daehlin](https://github.com/Eventyret) for his consistent on-call technical support regarding any & all matters.

 #### Disclaimer